NCAR/kcor-pipeline/README.md

 ### Config file

 The options of the pipeline are specified via a configuration file.
-See the example file `kcor.user.machine.flags.cfg` in the `config` directory of the distribution for all the options and their documentation.
-The filename of the config file must match the pattern given by the example, i.e., replace "user" with your username, "machine" with the name of the machine the pipeline will run on, and "flags" with a memorable name such as "production", "latest", or "geometry-fix".
+See the configuration specification file `kcor.spec.cfg` in the `config` directory of the distribution for all the options and their documentation.
+The filename of the config file must match the pattern `kcor.[NAME].cfg` with a name such as "production", "latest", or "geometry-fix".
+These configuration files must be placed in the `config/` directory.

 All files with the `cfg` extension in the `config` directory will be copied into the installation during a `make install`.

-### Run the pipeline

-To run the pipeline

-### Run the simulator
+### Process a day

-To test the pipeline, use the `kcor_simulate` routine in the `bin` directory of the installation.
-For example,
+For example, to process the data from 20220712 with the `kcor.latest.cfg` configuration file use the `kcor` utility script in the `bin/` directory of the installation:

-    $ kcor_simulate 20161127 latest

-to run the pipeline on the data from 20171127 using the config file with filename where flags is "latest".
+    kcor process -f latest 20220712

+Creating the configuration file, in this case `kcor.latest.cfg`, is the main work in running the pipeline.

 ## Code for KCor pipeline